-- Both appreciate and a request for more programs/services to be offered

-- Complaints about rules/codes that limit access and ability to freely enjoy parks.

-- Tree pruning requests

-- times.

-- Reduced entrance fees

-- •

-- open swimming pools

-- Some frustration about services & facilities

-- Virtual drop in classes

-- fear and comfortability around transients
+- Both appreciate and a request for more programs/services to be offered - Complaints about rules/codes that limit access and ability to freely enjoy parks. - Tree pruning requests - Two things they love the new outdoor pool at Scott Carpenter and they hate how the other pools are not open during crowded times - Reduced entrance fees - South Boulder Rec Center has so much potentiial.
+Why doesn't the city spend money to improve/remodel/update? - open swimming pools - They want the Salberg facility re-opoened for Pilates.
+Noth Boulder is very under-served in regard to Pilates. - Some frustration about services & facilities - Virtual drop in classes - fear and comfortability around transients

-- including immediate needs and positive expressions of appreciation. - amenity, program/service, or facility improvements.
+- The majority of what staff is hearing from the public seems to relate to day-to-day interactions, including immediate needs and positive expressions of appreciation. - Less frequent comments from the public relate to changes or improvements on a larger scale, such as amenity, program/service, or facility improvements.